farald/GifReport/README.md

 # Behat gif report

+For behat 3.
 Enables you to render gif images of every step in your test run, and then compiles it into a gif animation.
 This can again be rendered to an avi movie using ffmpeg.

 ### Installation